hollowdoor/streamall/README.md

 streamall accepts an array of streams, and returns a promise.

-It sets all the error events to promise reject, and resolves on the the `finish` event of the last stream.
+It sets all the stream error events to promise reject, and resolves on the the `finish` event of the last stream.

-Should work well with coroutines that yield with promises, and general thenables.
+Should work well with coroutines that accept yielded promises, and general thenables.